On the road with St. Augustine

 San Pietro in Ciel d’Oro, Pavia, Italy

 Ambrose, then bishop of Milan, is another of my favorite theologians.
-He was the first Christian thinker to formulate the doctrine of baptism of desire, which–1530 years later–became the subject of my doctoral dissertation.
+He was the first Christian thinker to formulate the doctrine of baptism of desire, which–1530 years later–became the subject of my doctoral dissertation and book Baptism of Desire and Christian Salvation.
 (Augustine was the second… I’m not quite sure where I fall on the list, but it’s significantly farther down.)

 In any case, below is Augustine’s description of his encounter with Ambrose to accompany the photos.